 However, Covid 19 has led to challenges when it comes to forecasting the demand for domestic flights.
 This is because there are laid down measures that limit freedom when it comes to making regular domestic flights.
-Moreover, the actual revenue management forecast has been used for years and has been reported to become less relevant due to the changes in Covid 19 (Rooley, 2020).
+If this is a reference to the US, it’s not correct Moreover, the actual revenue management forecast has been used for years and has been reported to become less relevant due to the changes in Covid 19 (Rooley, 2020).
 The curves and logistics used in the past have become irrelevant due to the irrelevance and lack of validity of the previously trained data.
 This means that estimating the income generated from the local flights is somehow tricky.
 Consequently, the traditional ways of forecasting are being affected by the current environment of the high volatility of schedules and the restrictions on travel that have been put in place.
+This is true, but your topic is not airline revenue management.

 Nevertheless, Covid has increased the demand for cargo flights that operate domestically.
-Because people with the country are willing to transport cargo goods to different parts of the country, Cargo flights have increased due to the need for people to transport their goods within the country.
+Because people with the country are willing to transport cargo goods to different parts of the country, cargo flights have increased due to the need for people to transport their goods within the country.
+Most of the increase in cargo has been international, not domestic.
 The increase in the number of cargo flights has been a replacement for passenger flights.
 After abolishing travel restrictions, the once prosperous business travel industry can also be permanently modified when businesses get used to a less expensive, more efficient, and safe video conferencing option.
 Moreover, rising levels of unemployment will hinder expenditure on the market, lousy passenger morality, and the ongoing lousy publicity.
-This paper aims to monitor how Covid 19 has dramatically impacted the demand and supply of domestic flights in ways such as the reduced demand from the customers and the decreased supply to the available customers, mainly due to the set traveling restrictions and regulations.
+Previously stated This paper aims to monitor how Covid 19 has dramatically impacted the demand and supply of domestic flights in ways such as the reduced demand from the customers and the decreased supply to the available customers, mainly due to the set traveling restrictions and regulations.
+This the objective of the paper.
+State it once in the introduction.
 On both the supply as well as demand sides, there has been an impact.
 Calculating the implications on demand-side passenger counts demonstrates this.
 The airports can acquire profits due to the cargo flights and, therefore, cater to some of their expenses.

+As feared, there is no economic analysis.
+There are many statements about supply and demand, but there is no theoretical analysis.
+You must identify the factors that affect demand and those that affect supply.
+Then show the shifts in both curves and the new equilibrium with a graphical illustration.
+Price and quantity will both fall.
+The paper previously stated that price will rise.
+This is contrary to what the analysis will show and is, in fact, incorrect.

+This is a good display of flights although it’s no longer current.
+But where are these flights.
+Worldwide, the US?
+This figure is a display of data, that’s not theory.

 Conclusion